• Skip to primary navigation

 ³Brown Butter Note

-If you’ve never browned butter before and are nervous about the process, make sure to watch my video below so you can see exactly how I do it.
+If you’ve never browned butter before and are nervous about the process, make sure to watch my video at the top of the recipe card so you can see exactly how I do it.
+Very important: make sure it cools until no longer warm to the touch before using.

 Storing